TSB student account review

 How to open an account

-You can apply for an account in a TSB branch or on its website.
+You can apply for an account in a TSB branch or online.

-As part of the application, you’ll need to provide proof of identity, proof of address and proof of your student status.
+As part of the application process, you’ll need to provide proof of identity, proof of address and proof of your student status.
 When applying online, you can quickly and easily verify your identity using the TSB app.

 - Interest-free overdraft.
 You’ll be given an interest-free overdraft of £500 when you open your TSB account.
 After six months, you can increase it to £1,000.
 After nine months, you can increase it to £1,500.